Phil Lynch – Executive Director

 Phil was conferred with the Paul Baker Award for Administrative and Human Rights Law in 2010 and, under his leadership, both the HRLC and the HPLC were conferred with the Australian Human Rights Law Award.
 Phil holds a Master of Public Policy and Management and a Bachelor of Laws from the University of Melbourne.
 Follow him on Twitter at @PhilALynch.

-Dr Heather Collister – Program Manager (Sexual Orientation and Gender Identity) and Treaty Body Advocacy Coordinator
+Dr Heather Collister – Programme Manager (Sexual Orientation and Gender Identity) and Treaty Body Advocacy Coordinator

 Heather leads ISHR’s work in relation to LGBT rights and the protection of human rights defenders working on issues of sexual orientation and gender identity.
 She also coordinates much of ISHR’s work to reform and strengthen UN human rights treaty bodies and edits our monthly Human Rights Monitor.